jelupuru/asset-management-system/packages/core/client/docs/en-US/core/request/index.md

 function useResource(name: string, of?: string | number): IResource;
 ```

-Resources are the core concept of NocoBase, including:
+Resources are the core concept of AMS-GHMC, including:

 - Independent resources, such as `posts`
 - Related resources, such as `posts.tags`, `posts.user`, `posts.comments`